 Deep discharge can causes damage to your battery, and reduces its long-term capacity so you get less charging cycles.
 STIHL’s intelligent battery system monitors the voltage in the individual Lithium-Ion battery cells so that it is highly unlikely that you will exhaust or over charge the battery and damage it in this way.

 Storing the battery

 STIHL advise against storing the battery in the power tool itself.
-Take it out and store it separately in a clean, dry place out of direct sunlight and ideally in some packaging, such as cardboard, to protect it.
+Take it out and store it separately in a clean, dry place out of direct sunlight and ideally in some packaging, such as metal box to protect it.
 It can be stored at a temperature between -10°C and 50°C. If you aren’t going to be using it again for a while, we suggest leaving it with a charge level of 40–60%.